Healthy Jambalaya with Sausage & Shrimp (Whole30, Low Carb, Paleo)

 - fresh parsley chopped, for garnish

-In a large heavy-bottomed pot or Dutch oven, heat 1/2 tablespoon olive or avocado oil over medium heat.
+- In a large heavy-bottomed pot or Dutch oven, heat ½ tablespoon olive or avocado oil over medium heat.
 Add sliced sausage and cook until browned on both sides, stirring occasionally.
-Remove sausage to a plate.
+Transfer sausage to a plate.